 This is another reason I love Thailand: although much of Thailand is sophisticated and modern, you can still find these sorts of vendors eeking out a living on the street.
 It makes for a lively, exciting place to be.

 Written by Michael Babcock, December, 2011 & May, 2020

 Global warming has taken its toll on the world’s tropical reefs, Thailand included.
 2010 saw one of the most serious coral bleaching events in recorded history affecting most of the reefs in the tropical regions of the world, from the Indian Ocean and the South Pacific to the Caribbean.

-A few months later, after i had returned to California, I was worried when I read in the Bangkok Post online newspaper that marine scientists were very concerned about the rise in sea temperatures that was causing massive coral bleaching.
-(One article is Andaman Sea coral reefs hit by bleaching”.)
+A few months later, after I had returned to California, I was worried when I read in the Bangkok Post online newspaper that marine scientists were very concerned about the rise in sea temperatures that was causing massive coral bleaching.
 Many were keeping their fingers crossed that the high sea temperatures wouldn’t be prolonged so that the coral could have a chance to recover.

 What is Coral Bleaching?

 The colors of corals come from a kind of microscopic algae that live inside them.
 The corals form a symbiotic relationship with the algae which nourish them with the essential nutrients they cannot produce without the algae’s ability to photosynthesize energy from sunlight.

 This interrelationship is thrown out of balance when environmental stresses such as water temperatures much higher than normal, increased water acidity (another global warming phenomenon from increased CO2 being absorbed into the oceans) and pollution are elevated.
 Under extreme conditions, the algae begin to release substances that are toxic to the corals.
 In a desperate attempt to survive, the corals have little choice but to expel the algae.
 When the algae is expelled, the corals lose their color and become white.
 In other words, they become “bleached.”